ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - - - day planning.md

 - (individual) LAB React Exponents Counter

 - (individual) LAB React Forms
   - note: for the bonus iterations, before you start a refactor, it's always a good idea to make a commit (that way, if you need to roll back, you can just discard the changes with "git restore")

 - (in pairs) Mini Project | React App (Day 4)

   <!--
+  LT:
-  LT: discuss, functionality to edit ("Create a form component that allows the user to update an existing item from the items list) -->
+  - discuss, functionality to edit ("Create a form component that allows the user to update an existing item from the items list)

+  Note:
+  - We will have some time for pending tasks on the mini-project next week (w5d1, w5d2, w5d3) -->

 Bonus:
 - Implement search filter (web dev simplified, 14min.): https://www.youtube.com/watch?v=E1cklb4aeXA&t=335s